chunhuach/SimpleEmailSendingService/README.md

 This service utilize these service providers, wrap their API to provide a small simple SendMail API so that it's more consumable for small applications; In the back-end it can try one provider and if that doesn't work, it will fail over to other providers.

 ## More about this project
-The solution focus on back-end, it use C# and WCF to build the service.
-Underneath it use several open source libraries to help with the mission, e.g. MailGunApi, RestSharp.
+The solution focus on back-end, it uses C# and WCF to build the service.
+Underneath it uses several open source libraries (e.g. MailGunApi, RestSharp) to help calling mail service providers.
 The code architecture provides abstraction over MailServiceProviders so providers can be easily added/removed/modified.
-The service is now hosted on IIS in Azure, which can be scaled out easily.
+The service is now hosted in IIS in Azure, which can be scaled out easily.

 This is the initial version, due to time constraint there is a lot of room for improvement, e.g.: